daranzolin/OLDdaranzolin.github.io/_posts/2017-03-21-calvin_and_hobbes_game.markdown

 the strip so well, I could predict the dialogue of each strip's final panel while only being shown the first two.
 Incredulous friends would test my ability, and it became a fun game that I've since dominated.

-However, what if I want to play and no one is around?
+But what if I want to play and no one is around?
 Thankfully, my friend R is always there for me.

 <!--more-->